highbee2810/STEGHUB-DevOps-cloud-Engineering/client-server architecture with mysql/README.md

 apt install curl**
 In this example, your terminal or ubuntu will be the client, while steghub.com will be the server.
-**the response from the remote server in above output.
+**The response from the remote server in above output.
 You can also see that the requests from the URL are being served by a computer with an IP address 160.153.133.153 on port 80**

 Another simple way to get a server's IP address is to use a simple diagnostic tool like 'ping', it will also show round-trip time - time for packets to go to and back from the server, this tool uses ICMP protocol.
-##  - Implement a Client Server Architecture using MySQL Database Management System (DBMS).
+## Implement a Client Server Architecture using MySQL Database Management System (DBMS).
 To demonstrate a basic client-server using MySQL RDBMS, follow the below instructions

 **1. Create and configure two Linux-based virtual servers (EC2 instances in AWS).**